Surprising Health Benefits of Almonds for Immunity

 The heat process almonds are forced to undergo not only blunts the almond flavor, but it also kills enzymes and reduces some nutrients.

 Our Annual Group Buy gives you access to fresh, truly raw, and absolutely delicious almonds from California.
 It’s open now.
-So, check it out, for affordable prices on truly raw almonds and other health, whole-food pantry and food storage staples.
+So, check it out, for affordable prices on truly raw almonds and other healthy, whole-food pantry and food storage staples.

 How Many Almonds Are Good to Eat Every Day?